Nelly Mutti: Early life and education

 Nelly Butete Kashumba Mutti was born on 30 August 1956.
 She graduated with a Bachelor of Laws degree from the University of Zambia.
 She worked as a lawyer in Lusaka.

+Mutti also holds a Certificate in International Law and Development from the Hague Academy of International Law and a certificate in Negotiating Petroleum Exploration Agreements from the Institute of International Law in Italy.
+She is a certified arbitrator and mediator and a member of the Chartered Institute of Arbitrators.

 Career

+Appointments

 Mutti was the chair of the Anti-Corruption Commission from 2002 to 2006, and a commissioner on the Constitution Review Commission of Zambia from 2003 to 2005.
+In 2025, Mutti was elected vice president of the Inter-Parliamentary Union.

+Speaker

 Mutti was elected to succeed Patrick Matibini as Speaker on 3 September 2021, and was the first woman to hold the position.
 During Mutti's tenure in the house she served on the House Business and Standing Orders committees.
-In 2025, Mutti was elected vice president of the Inter-Parliamentary Union.

 Mutti suspended Jean Chisenga from the house for seven days due to disorderly conduct as Chisenga was debating while seated.
-Mutotwe Kafwaya was suspended by Mutti for seven days in 2024, afterhe accused her of sharing a ruling about the vacation of a house seat.
+Mutotwe Kafwaya was suspended by Mutti for seven days in 2024, after he accused her of sharing a ruling about the vacation of a house seat.
 She declined to declare four seats held by Patriotic Front members Elias Daka, Andrew Lubusha, Davison Mung'andu, and Jonathan Daka as it was not within her jurisdiction.

 Mutti was critical of house members for their lateness to sessions after a quorum could not be reached in 2025.
 She prohibited wearing Ngoni headbands in the house.